 Community development and place making programs focus on strategies to create strong and connected communities.
 Elton Consulting has considerable experience working with government agencies and developers to deliver community development programs that incorporate both large and small scale community events and processes to empower residents to organise activities and programs in their own communities and to build the links and networks that form a strong community.

-Please refer to our EC_Capability Statements_Social Sustainability for more information on our services and the projects we have worked on.
+Please refer to our social sustainability capability statement for more information on our services and the projects we have worked on.